jihoo529/DAT-master/README.md

-# dat-editor
+# dat-master

 ## Overview
-`dat-editor` is a user-friendly application designed to handle and customize complex, large-sized DAT files that cannot be easily opened or manipulated in Microsoft Excel.
+`DAT-master` is a user-friendly application designed to handle and customize complex, large-sized DAT files that cannot be easily opened or manipulated in Microsoft Excel.
 With this tool, you can efficiently upload DAT files, select specific row ranges, view particular rows by entering IDs, and filter out fields using an intuitive right panel.

 ## Features
 - **Upload DAT File**: Easily upload your DAT file to the application.